Aider vs Cursor

 Codebase Context UnderstandingN/A

-Chat with AI AssistantN/A
+Terminal with AI AssistanceN/A

-Refactoring AssistanceN/A
+Debugging AssistanceN/A

 Pros & Cons